SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

 #### `28/2/2022`

 - `@phanirithvij`
+  - Only domains listed in `host_permissions` can make cors requests ignoring cors headers.
+    - But plex.tv has cors enabled always, [related article](https://www.tenable.com/security/research/tra-2020-35)
+    - All plex server endpoints also allow cors to the requested origin. i.e. `chrome-extension://<chrome_ext_id>` in our case.
+      - plex server returns `Access-Control-Allow-Origin: chrome-extension://<chrome_ext_id>`
+    - This calls for not requesting permissions for resources which allow cors.
+      - TODO: send a request to the provided plex server endpoint
+      - If cors is enabled, the don't request permission for that origin.
+      - If not, show user an error that the provided plex server has cors disabled.
+So it is not possible to send requests to it.
+If this case ever arises then we should use `*://*/*` as an optional host permission and request permissions.
+      - [ ] Thus following the above permission request for plex origins and related needs to be removed.
   - The `chrome.webRequest` API which we use to redirect back to the extension page after oauth **requires** `host_permissions` to be specified in the manifest.
   - Currently using `"*://*/*"` as a host permission to allow `http://<chrome_ext_id>/*` as it is not possible to know the extension id before publishing it.
   - But it can't be changed to something other than `http://<chrome_ext_id>` because plex requires the origin to be same as the one requesting for the oauth. i.e. `<chrome_ext_id>`.